Author: Tobias Klein

 Publisher: No Starch Press

-Aimed at: Would-be, White hat hackers
+Audience: Would-be, White hat hackers

 Reviewed by: Harry Fairhead

 Before you buy this book thinking that it is all about the gentle and logical art of debugging you need to check the subtitle: A Guided Tour Through the Wilds of Software Security.
+Published in 2012, is it still relevant?

 This is a book about finding vulnerabilities in existing code.
 Why would you want to do this?
 The main reason is to fashion exploits that get you inside the software for whatever purpose you might have.
 The reason given by the author is that you can earn cash and kudos by reporting the bugs you have found.